Electives

 Do you like to sing or would like to learn how?
 Choir is an incredibly fun and enriching experience that promises to be a highlight of your middle school years.
 In choir, you'll embark on a musical journey that not only teaches you how to sing but also fosters a sense of camaraderie and teamwork.
 You'll explore various genres of music, from pop to classical, and learn the fundamentals of vocal technique, harmonization, and musical interpretation.
 The best part is that you'll have the opportunity to showcase your newfound skills through exhilarating performances.
 Whether it’s for Magnet Tours, a school assembly, a holiday concert, or even competitions, you'll feel the excitement of stepping onto the stage and sharing the magic of music with your audience.
 Middle school choir is not just about singing; it's about building friendships, gaining confidence, and creating unforgettable memories while discovering the joy of making beautiful music together.

-Leadership* Informational Zoom Meeting TBA (Prior to applications) Mrs. Walgren
+Leadership* Informational Meeting on 2/4/25 in Room 46 (Prior to applications)

 The major emphasis of this course is to provide students who have leadership ability the opportunity to organize worthwhile school activities, to conduct these activities democratically, to build school morale, and to perform other services of value both to themselves and to their school.